Currency:

 If I see that the site has interesting and error-free texts, I know that I have a reliable site in front of me.

-The "About Us", "Team" or "Crew" subpage "humanizes" the site in a sense.
+"About us", "Team" or "Crew" subpage "humanizes" the site in a sense.

-This benefits the audience, as they see the important aspect of personalization.
+This benefits the audience as they see the important aspect of personalization.
 After all, there is only one such team, and it works for this company.
 It consists of these people, not others, who look a certain way and go about their business.
-It is impossible to fake it.
+It's impossible to fake it.

-In fact, it involves revealing certain information to the public, but it is this gesture that makes the site trustworthy.
+In fact, it involves the disclosure of certain information to the public, but it is this gesture that makes the site trustworthy.

 10. Show what brands your company works with